StackVista/stackstate-docs/develop/developer-guides/monitors/create-custom-monitors.md

 ### Run interval

 The monitor run interval determines how often a monitor logic will be executed.
-It is expressed in seconds.
-For example, an `intervalSeconds: 60` configuration means that StackState will attempt to execute the monitor function associated with the Monitor every 60 seconds.
-If the monitor function execution takes significant time, the next scheduled run will occur 60 seconds **after** the previous run finishes.
+This is configured in the monitor STJ file as a number of seconds using the `intervalSeconds` field.
+For example, an `intervalSeconds: 60` configuration means that StackState will attempt to execute the monitor function associated with the monitor every 60 seconds.
+If the monitor function execution takes significant time, the next scheduled run will occur 60 seconds after the previous run finishes.

 ## Create a custom monitor